vyos/vyos-documentation/docs/image-mgmt.rst

    After reboot you might want to verify the version you are running with the :opcmd:`show version` command.

-.. hint:: You can always access files from a previous installation any copy them to your current image.
+.. hint:: You can always access files from a previous installation and copy them to your current image.
 This can be done using the :opcmd:`copy` command.
 To copy ``/config/config.boot`` from VyOS 1.2.1 image use ``copy file 1.2.1://config/config.boot to /tmp/config.boot.1.2.1``.